JosChavz/T4GSupport/README.md

 Run the following commands:

-`make build` - This will build the image, install the dependencies, and initializes the Firebase emulator
+`make build` - This will build the image for your container.
+It will also spin up a temporary container to install the `node_modules` for the container and your local machine.
+This will allow you use the `eslint` and any other projects if you're IDE requires it.

 `make run` - This will create a container which runs the Firebase emulator and also contains the repo's code along with its dependencies